NBKRedSpy/QM_StorageSort/README.md

 * Special thanks to Crynano for his excellent Mod Configuration Menu.

 # Change Log
+## 3.1.0
+* 0.9.7+ Only
+* Added MCM support for key binding.
+* Fix for sort key invoked while in space.
+Missed in previous update.
+* Internal - Upgraded MCM configuration and all related requirements to the latest versions.

 ## 3.0.1
 * 0.9.7+ Only
 * Fix for sort key invoking when not focused.